 Be sure that power is removed or the area is nonhazardous before proceeding.
-Repeated electrical arcing causes excessive wear to controller and its mating connector on the chassis were contacts may create electrical resistance that can affect controller operation.
+Repeated electrical arcing causes excessive wear to contacts on both the controller and its mating connector on the chassis.
+Worn contacts may create electrical resistance that can affect controller operation.